 Builder’s Level vs Transit Level: What’s the Difference?

 Aside from this one difference, these two tools are almost the same.
-They both setup and operate the same way, and the tripods and measuring rods used for each are even interchangeable.
+They operate the same way, and the tripods and measuring rods used for each are even interchangeable.
 So, why might you choose one over the other?
 Are there any other differences between these two almost-identical tools?
 Let’s take a closer look at each and find out.

 Overview of Builder’s Level